-Under the authority of the State of Ohio, section 1713.50 of the Ohio Revised Code, the Wittenberg Department of Public Safety has been established as its own police agency with primary jurisdiction within the University District.
+Under the authority of the State of Ohio, section 1713.50 of the Ohio Revised Code, the Wittenberg Police Division has been established as its own police agency with primary jurisdiction within the University District.
 To secure services from and to continue the efficient working relationship with the Springfield Police Division, the university has established a mutual aid agreement with the City of Springfield.

-Under the mutual aid agreement, Wittenberg's Director of Public Safety and Lieutenant has the discretion to handle misdemeanor and felony investigations on a case-by-case basis, except when the Springfield Police Chief has determined a matter to be a "serious offense" in which any such investigation shall be referred to the City Police Department.
-The agreement gives Wittenberg Police the authority to patrol the city streets within the expanded geographic bounds described in this document and may enforce the city's codified ordinances and the laws of Ohio within that territory.
-The purpose of the Wittenberg University Department of Public Safety is to enhance the response to lesser offenses and to meet needs particular to the University District.
+Under the mutual aid agreement, Wittenberg's Director of Campus Safety has the discretion to handle misdemeanor and felony investigations on a case-by-case basis, except when the Springfield Police Chief has determined a matter to be a "serious offense" in which any such investigation shall be referred to the City Police Department.
+The agreement gives Wittenberg police officers the authority to patrol the city streets within the expanded geographic bounds described in this document and may enforce the city's codified ordinances and the laws of Ohio within that territory.
+The purpose of the Wittenberg police officer is to enhance the response to lesser offenses and to meet needs particular to the University District.
 There is no intent to replace the services of the Springfield Police.
-The Wittenberg Department of Public Safety has an excellent working relationship with the Springfield Police and Fire Divisions as well as other surrounding law enforcement agencies.
+The Wittenberg Department of Campus Safety has an excellent working relationship with the Springfield Police and Fire Divisions as well as other surrounding law enforcement agencies.
 Working together, they provide services to the "University District."
-Because of the mutual aid agreement, the Wittenberg Police exercise secondary jurisdiction and operate only within the geographic bounds described in this document.
+Because of the mutual aid agreement, the Wittenberg Police Division exercises secondary jurisdiction and operates only within the geographic bounds described in this document.